Is Process Serving Dangerous & Other Questions About Being a Process Server Answered

 Is Being a Process Server Dangerous and Do Process Servers Carry Guns?

-Being a process server is not an inherently dangerous.
+Many people may have this question, is process serving dangerous?
+Being a process server is not inherently dangerous.
 Of course, there are emotionally charged situations and reluctant recipients, but, for the most part, process servers are met with understanding that they are just doing their job.
 False portrayals on TV and movies show process servers chasing down "bad" people and defending themselves from angry characters.
 This is not accurate and doesn't help the public's perception of process serving.
 In fact, most people receiving court papers accept service respectfully and without incident.

 Do You Have to Say You've Been Served and Hand Documents to People Being Served